-In some instances, the Visa Merchant Purchase Inquiry (VMPI) tool can provide a “hard stop” at this stage, preventing inquiries from turning into chargebacks.
-For merchants enrolled in VMPI, initial inquiries are answered in real-time, and automatic responses immediately provide additional information.
+In some instances, Order Insight (formerly the Visa Merchant Purchase Inquiry, or VMPI) can provide a “hard stop” at this stage, preventing inquiries from turning into chargebacks.
+For merchants enrolled in the tool, initial inquiries are answered in real-time, and automatic responses immediately provide additional information.

 This information—called a transaction inquiry response—has the potential to recognize and automatically deny certain invalid cases.
-VMPI even allows merchants to issue a credit straight to the cardholder if this is the best way to resolve the situation.
+Order Insight even allows merchants to issue a credit straight to the cardholder if this is the best way to resolve the situation.

-As with VCR, the nuances of VMPI are too much to fully cover here.
+As with VCR, the nuances of the tool are too much to fully cover here.
 More information can be found in our post, “How VMPI Helps Merchants Stop Chargebacks.”

 Visa Chargeback Rules: Retrieval (Copy) Requests

 There are situations where Order Insight does not apply, or questions cannot be answered by the bank.
 When this happens, the issuer sends an electronic “retrieval request” to the merchant’s acquiring bank.
 The acquirer will then either return a copy of the signed transaction in question (if available), or request a receipt copy from the merchant, then forward it to the issuer.

 Whether the receipt comes from the merchant or the acquirer, Visa chargeback rules mandate that certain information be present on the receipt:

 - Description of Goods or Services, or Transaction Amount in the Transaction Currency